YINI-lang/YINI-spec/YINI spec.md

 2. **A list of values**: a key-values pair that holds zero or more values (or elements).
 Elements are separated by commas.

 ### Member with a Value
-A member with one value is a Key-Value pair using the an equals sign `=`.
-The key is on the left of a equals sign and the value is on the right.
+A member with one value is a Key-Value pair using the an equals character `=`.
+The key is on the left of a equals character and the value is on the right.
 > key = "value"
 or
 > lives = 3

-NOTE: Key-Value pairs are separated by equals sign `=`, as opposed to key-List pairs.
+NOTE: Key-Value pairs are separated by equals `=` character, as opposed to key-List pairs.

 ### Member with a List
-A member with a list, is a Key-List pair using the colon sign `:`.
+A member with a list, is a Key-List pair using the colon character `:`.
 The key is on the left of the colon and the values (zero or more values) are on the right, each value separated by a comma.
 (A final comma `,` may be accepted so parsing is not broken.)

 Optionally a list can be enclosed in `[` `]`, but it is not mandatory.
 > key: ["value1", "value2", "value3"]